tdomzal/junit-docker-rule/README.md

 You can:

+- use it as JUnit @Rule or @ClassRule
 - specify image name/tag
 - pass environment variables
 - publish all exposed port (to dynamically allocated host ports)
-- publish specified container ports to specified host ports (no port ranges support yet)
+- publish specified container ports to specified host ports (tcp or udp, no port ranges support yet)
-- mount host directory as a data volume (with some restrictions works also under boot2docker!)
+- mount host directory as a data volume (also works under boot2docker with restriction that directory must be under user homedir)
 - specify extra /etc/hosts entries
-- access container stderr and stdout (by default they are passed to java System.err and System.out)
+- access container stderr and stdout (passed to java System.err and System.out by default)
 - wait to specific message occuring in container output

-Most of them are shown in [examples](src/test/java/pl/domzal/junit/docker/rule/examples/).
+See usage [examples](src/test/java/pl/domzal/junit/docker/rule/examples/) in test cases.

 Also - just type `DockerRule.builder().` .. and try code assist in your favorite IDE (Alt-Enter in IDEA, Ctrl-Space in Eclipse) to see all possible options.